jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) terminal tax:
   (c) an increased amount of tax described in subsection (3):
   (d) interest under Part 7 of the Tax Administration Act 1994 on an increased amount of tax described in subsection (3):
-  (e) interest under Part 7 of the Tax Administration Act 1994 on the provisional tax or terminal tax described in subsection (4).
+  (e) interest under Part 7 of the Tax Administration Act 1994 on the provisional tax or terminal tax described in subsection (4):
+  (f) a new liability described in subsection (12).
 When original liability increased
 (3) For the purposes of this section, an increased amount of tax— (a) arises when a person's previous assessed liability is increased after—